IntelPython/mkl_random/docs/source/reference/mrg32k3a.rst

 MRG32k3a brng
 =============

-The combined multiple recursive pseudorandom number generator MRG32k3a can be initialized with  either an integral seed, a list of integral seeds, or automatically.
+The combined multiple recursive pseudo-random number generator MRG32k3a can be initialized with  either an integral seed, a list of integral seeds, or automatically.

 .. code-block:: python
-    :caption: Construction for MRG32k3a basic random number generator with scalar seed
+    :caption: Construction for MRG32k3a basic pseudo-random number generator with scalar seed

         import mkl_random
         rs = mkl_random.RandomState(1234, brng="MRG32k3a")